FeanorTheElf/fheanor/examples/bfv_impl_v1/Readme.md

 Before we come to implementing the first operations, let's discuss how we represent the involved rings.
 In particular, we will have to perform arithmetic operations in `R_t` and in `R_q`.

-Fortunately, there are already various ring implementations available, in both `feanor-math` and `he-ring`.
+Fortunately, there are already various ring implementations available, in both `feanor-math` and `fheanor`.
 For `R_t`, we have the following options:
  - Use [`feanor_math::rings::extension::extension_impl::FreeAlgebraImpl`], this is a general implementation of ring extensions of the form `BaseRing[X]/(f(X))`.
 By choosing `BaseRing` to be `Z/(t)` and `f(X) = Phi_n(X)`, we get the desired ring.
  - Use [`crate::number_ring::quotient::NumberRingQuotient`], which is an implementation of `R/(t)` for any integer `t` and ring `R` that is represented abstractly using [`crate::number_ring::HENumberRing`].